Sometimes it can take a long time to forgive what was done to you. Years? Yes. Lifetimes even.

 What most surprises me is that when true forgiveness comes, the first thing you want to say is, “I’m sorry”.
 I now see how much withheld forgiveness hurts, and I’m sorry.
 I see how much pain is created by the in-between.
 Yes, the original pain hurt, but so did all of the time in between.
 It hurt both ways.

-So I am sorry and I can honest say I forgive you.
+So I am sorry and I can honestly say I forgive you.
 And with more feeling than before, I love you.

 The Ho’oponopono prayer goes like this (at least the way I’ve memorized it):